greenelab/deep-review/sections/03_categorize.md

 in significant signal losses as timing and order of events provide insight into a patient's disease and treatment.
 Efforts to account for the order of events have shown promise [@doi:10.1038/ncomms5022] but require exceedingly large patient sizes due to discrete combinatorial bucketing.

-Lasko et al. [@doi:10.1371/journal.pone.0066341] used autoencoders on longitudinal sequences of serum urine acid measurements to identify population subtypes.
+Lasko et al.
+[@doi:10.1371/journal.pone.0066341] used autoencoders on longitudinal sequences of serum urine acid measurements to identify population subtypes.
 More recently, deep learning has shown promise working with both sequences (Convolutional Neural Networks) [@arxiv:1607.07519] and the incorporation of past and current state (Recurrent Neural Networks, Long Short Term Memory Networks)[@arxiv:1602.00357].

-###### Data sharing and privacy

-Early successes using deep learning involved very large training datasets (ImageNet 1.4 million images) [@arxiv:1409.0575], but a responsibility to protect patient privacy limits the ability openly share large patient datasets.
-Limited dataset sizes may restrict the number of parameters that can be trained in a model, but the lack of sharing may also hamper reproducibility and confidence in results.
-Even without sharing data, algorithms trained on confidential patient data may present security risks or accidentally allow for the exposure of individual level patient data.
-Tramer et al. [@arxiv:1609.02943] showed the ability to steal trained models via public APIs and Dwork and Roth [@doi:10.1561/0400000042] demonstrate the ability to expose individual level information from accurate answers in a machine learning model.

-Training algorithms in a differentially private manner provides a limited guarantee that the algorithms output will be equally likely to occur regardless of the participation of any one individual.
-The limit is determined by a single parameter which provides a quantification of privacy.
-Simmons et al.
-[@doi:10.1016/j.cels.2016.04.013] present the ability to perform GWASs in a differentially private manner and Abadi et al. [@arxiv:1607.00133] show the ability to train deep learning classifiers under the differential privacy framework.
-Finally, Continuous Analysis [@doi:10.1101/056473] allows for the ability to automatically track and share intermediate results for the purposes of reproducibility without sharing the original data.
+This may be a particular area of opportunity for deep neural networks.
+The ability to discover relevant sequences of events from large number of trajectories requires powerful and flexible feature construction methods - an area at which deep neural networks tend to excel.

 ###### Biomedical data is often "Wide"